gemc/clas12Tags_old/README.md

 Starting with 4.3.1:
 By default the target cell is filled with liquid hydrogen by specifying the "lh2" target variation.
-To use liquid deuterium instead use the variation "lD2" instead:
+To use liquid deuterium instead use the variation "lD2" instead.

 To use an empty target instead, use the SWITCH_MATERIALTO option.
 ```